Monday, February 19, 2018

 Lunar Eclipse & Blood Moon

-Not to miss out of this one-in-a-lifetime rare event, we decided to join the crowd at Yayasan Sabah organized by the Sabah Stargazers.
+Not wanting to miss this once-in-a-lifetime celestial spectacle, we joined the enthusiastic crowd at Yayasan Sabah, where the event was co-organized by the Sabah Stargazers.

 The stargazer who shared all the sightings with the public,